crisfeim/x-mocktail/README.md

 ## 🚧 Status: Archived

+Currently, only the _parser_ component of the imagined system has been implemented.

-The project it's currently paused, in favor of exploring simpler and more pragmatic approaches (like Express + JWT proxying for `json-server`).
+The project it's paused, in favor of exploring simpler and more pragmatic approaches (like Express + JWT proxying for `json-server`).

 Basically I realized that wrapping `json-server` behind a simple **JWT-authenticated Express proxy** solves 90% of what I was building here in about **12 lines of JavaScript**.